aimeewoods/100daysofcoding/README.md

 Days 16-20:  Importing |  Intro to OOP  |  Classes

-And now I'm on DAY 21: Continuing with Classes  | Attributes and Methods  |  inheritance and scope.
+And now I'm on DAY 21: Continuing with Classes  | Attributes and Methods  |  Inheritance and Scope